Distillation is one of the oldest water purification solutions – and there’s a reason why it’s still popular today.

 Pink Himalayan Salt

-Sole water isn’t just good for you because of the calcium carbonate and magnesium it contains; the elements found in this type of sea salt are also said to balance the negatively and positively charged ions in the body’s cells.
+Sole water isn’t only good for you because of the calcium carbonate and magnesium it contains.
+The elements found in this type of sea salt are also said to balance the negatively and positively charged ions in the body’s cells.

-Of course, pink Himalayan sea salt isn’t your average table salt, which is far higher in sodium and doesn’t contain many minerals at all.
-You’ll need to buy pink Himalayan salt online, where it’s widely available.
-It’s important that you’re precise with your measurements, here, as though pink Himalayan salt is lower in sodium than other salts, the sodium content could still be dangerously high if you added too much to your distilled water.
+Pink Himalayan sea salt isn’t your average table salt, which is slightly higher in sodium and has a lower mineral content.
+Himalayan salt can be purchased online and in some grocery stores.
+It’s important that you’re precise with your measurements when using this salt – although pink Himalayan salt is somewhat lower in sodium than other salts, the sodium content could still be dangerously high if you added too much to your distilled water.

 ❔ Frequently Asked Questions